 Has Oxfam Got It Right?

-London, UK 16 February 2013 – Zaizi, a leading open source systems integrator, along with Alfresco, the leading open source platform for enterprise content management, held an event with Oxfam on how they built and manage their Global Intranet.
-Veronica Jason from Databilia.com came along to the event held at The Institue of Directors.
+Zaizi and Alfresco held an event with Oxfam on how they built and manage its Global Intranet.
+Veronica Jason from Databilia came along to the event to find out more…

 As a lifelong supporter of this remarkable charitable organisation, I was happy to receive an invite from Alfresco and Zaizi to hear what they had to say about Oxfam International’s successful new global internet, connecting all of its 17 affiliate organisation working in approximately 90 countries worldwide, in order to find solutions to poverty and related injustice around the world.